Plasticell receives EU funding as part of €3.7 million consortium to advance neurodegenerative disease research

 “Neurodegeneration is a hallmark of many incurable diseases that are fast becoming major global health problems as the world’s elderly population continues to increase”, commented Dr Yen Choo, founder and Executive Chairman of Plasticell.
 “Discovering effective treatments for these conditions will require a deeper understanding of disease mechanisms, as well as more effective drug screening strategies, both of which will benefit from better cellular models of neurodegeneration.”

-The different participating laboratories specialise in human stem cell manipulation, combinatorial cell culture, directed neuronal and glial differentiation, microfluidics and single cell analysis, advanced imaging, brain-on-chip and 3D tissue engineering.
+The different participating laboratories specialise in human stem cell manipulation, combinatorial cell culture, directed neuronal and glial differentiation, microfluidics and single cell analysis, can you order valtrex online advanced imaging, brain-on-chip and 3D tissue engineering.
 Moreover, other key specialisms include cerebral organoids, ex vivo gene expression, direct cellular reprograming, mouse genetic modification, animal models of neurological disease, scaffold implantation and stem cell transplants into the brain.

 Plasticell’s CombiCult® combinatorial cell culture technology will specifically be used to generate high fidelity, progenitor and terminally differentiated neuronal and glial cell subtypes for incorporation into next-generation models.
 Of particular interest is a brain-on-chip model to study interactions between patient iPSC-derived striatal medium spiny neurons (MSN) and dopaminergic neurons.